How To Become a Counselor

 - Discover which graduate counseling programs can help you launch your career as there are many specialties and add-on certifications.

-- Explore master’s programs offered online and on campus by accredited universities.
+- Explore a master’s level education offered online or on campus by CACREP accredited graduate programs.

 - Research the counseling curricula and related career pursuits such as therapy, social work and clinical psychology.